 - Chest zip wetsuits offer flexibility at the back while delivering a better seal.
 But chest zip wetsuits can be hard to get into.

 - Zipperless wetsuits offer the best flexibility.
 However, it can be tough to wear.
 Imagine how you have to wriggle to get inside.
 Plus, it is held only with Velcro instead of zippers.

-Most wetsuits are usually constructed of neoprene that is 2 to 6 mm thick.
+Most wetsuits are usually constructed of 2 to 6-mm thick neoprene.
 Neoprene is lightweight, watertight, flexible, and synthetic.
 It is a good insulator and is best at trapping heat while keeping water out.
 Wetsuits are like jigsaw puzzles made of several layers of neoprene stitched together.